dinoDanic/diny/README.md

 # 🦕 diny — git diff commit messages

 diny is a tiny dinosaur that writes your git commit messages for you.
-It looks at your staged changes and generates clear, conventional-friendly messages using AI.
+It looks at your staged changes and generates clear, conventional-friendly messages.

 ✅ No API key required — powered by my self hosted Ollama server
 🚀 Fast and reliable processing for all users